hadyelsahar/scribe/README.md

 ```

-You can now test the tool when using Visual Editor to edit a Wiki
+You can now test the tool when using Visual Editor to edit a Wiki page.